 Some politicians, having developed a following in public life, contributed on other matters and in other literary forms.
 They included George Grey, a keen naturalist and scholar of Māori culture; Alfred Domett, who wrote a massive epic poem about a British adventurer and a Maori ‘princess’, Ranolf and Amohia (1872); and Julius Vogel, author of a utopian novel, Anno Domini 2000 (1889).

 William Pember Reeves, another politician and poet, wrote a famous poem suggesting that nation-building and the life of the mind were incompatible.
-However, once he went to London in 1896 as agent general, he discovered the intellectual circle of the Fabians and never returned.
+He went to London in 1896 as agent-general, discovered the intellectual circle of the Fabians and never returned.

 To a limited extent learned societies brought scholars and curious laypeople together in intellectual pursuits, beginning with the sciences.
 Founded in 1867, the New Zealand Institute connected networks of individuals and groups interested in different branches of science and published an annual volume of papers and research reports.
 A prominent member and medical doctor, Alfred Kingcome Newman, campaigned in 1882 to establish a New Zealand Association of Science which would promote scientific knowledge to a wider public.